 Ready to check out the basement paint colors we selected to create a warm and welcoming family room?
-I put my own paint selection process to the test!

 Our basement renovation is moving right along and I’m feeling a bit of pressure to make some of the decorating decisions, in particular the paint colors.
 Up until this point, I’ve had a general idea of how I want the final area to look and feel, but I’ve been slow at nailing down specific choices.
 Today, the trim work is being finished and the next step will be painting.
 Time to make my final paint color selections, wouldn’t you say?!

-Normally, I go to my Benjamin Moore deck for colours, but I decided to give Sarah Richardson’s Collection from Para Paints a try for a bit of a change.
+Normally, I go to my Benjamin Moore deck for colors, but I decided to give Sarah Richardson’s Collection from Para Paints a try for a bit of a change.
 I like how the large paint swatches are making it so much easier to compare colors.
 I can truly get a sense of how the actual colour will look and feel on the walls.